 A practical, hands-on approach to embedding vocal work and mobile technology in the classroom.
 Students explore how music is constructed by breaking down music they like and engage with vocally before moving onto vocal improvisation and composing.

 OnCue is the Musical Futures approach to creative music-making.
-New resources combined with non-formal pedagogies (and practices) make OnCue suitable for use with any ensemble.
+New resources combined with non-formal pedagogies (and practices) make On Cue suitable for use with any ensemble.
 On Cue resources are available as part of our training offer.